irace/irace.github.com/_posts/2019-02-08-graphql-and-the-end-of-shared-client-side-models.md

 GraphQL is a high-level query language; while you can use it to query a GraphQL _server_, client-side libraries such as [Apollo](https://www.apollographql.com) and [Relay](https://facebook.github.io/relay/) can act as abstraction layers on top of both the network as well as an optional local cache[^5].

-(Additionally, Apollo can handle both the code generation and the query fragment unification outlined in the sections above 💫)
+(Additionally, Apollo and Relay both also handle the code generation and query fragment unification outlined in the sections above 💫)

 Traditional client-server applications often end up with logic that looks as follows: